 Yep.
 I like me some Christmas.
 Even though my family upbringing wasn’t very religious, it was very musical, and there are a couple Christmas carols that, when sung aloud, tap into something sacred inside and get me all teary-eyed.
 I’m also a total sucker for twinkling lights and wrapping paper, and have recently discovered that the smell of balsam fir brings me to ecstatic delirium.
 When my time comes, I hope they bury me in a pile of balsam.

 Nothing says Christmas to me like some good old-fashioned mushroom cookies.
 Now, before you jump to conclusions, rest assured there are no hallucinogens or fungi in these holiday treats.
 They are Lithuanian spice cookies that the neighbor lady (thank you, Betsy Schafer!) gave to my mom in 1979, which we have made every December since.
 And they happen to be shaped like fat, little mushrooms.
 If ever a cookie was adorable, this is it.
-Now, imagine a soft, doughy explosion of ginger, clove, citrus, and poppy seed in your mouth.
+Now, imagine a soft, doughy explosion of ginger, clove, citrus, and poppy seeds in your mouth.
 Something about those ingredients is like crack to me.

 I will say, however, that five-eighths of the fun is in the making of them.
 It’s an elaborate, precise, and sometimes hilarious process that requires several hands, several hours, and a good soundtrack.
 (I recommend Vince Geraldi’s A Charlie Brown Christmas.
 This album is so good it’s even tolerated by Abram Siemsen, who gets downright nauseous around Bing Crosby or Nat King Cole Xmas classics.)
 Back to the ’shrooms.
 I’ve made these crowd-pleasing cookies with family, and I’ve made them with friends.
 It’s always a wintry Sunday afternoon well spent.